Max Planck Institute for the Study of Societies

 An excellent command of English and either French or German is mandatory, as well as a good working knowledge of the third language.
 Most courses are taught in English.

-Up to two students from each institution can enter the cotutelle-program per year.
+Up to two students from each institution can enter the cotutelle-program each year.

 How to Apply

-You follow the regular regular IMPRS-SPCE application procedures and indicate your interest in the cotutelle-Program by checking the box on the application form.
+Follow the regular IMPRS-SPCE application procedures and indicate your interest in the cotutelle-program by checking the box on the application form.

 If you are currently enrolled in Sciences Po's doctoral programs in sociology or political science, you can apply for a cotutelle with the IMPRS-SPCE here.

 Alternatively, you may apply for regular admissions into the doctoral program at Sciences Po or apply directly for a doctoral fellowship at MaxPo (Max Planck Sciences Po Center on Coping with Instability in Market Societies), indicating that you wish to be admitted to this cotutelle program.
-Open PhD-positions at MaxPo (Max Planck Sciences Po Center on Coping with Instability in Market Societies) are announced here.
+Open PhD-positions at MaxPo are announced here.